Models as Approximations II: A Model-Free Theory of Parametric Regression: Model-Robust Central Limit Theorems Decomposed

-These are immediate consequences of the assumed asymptotic linearities of Section~\ref{sec:EO-IC}.
+These are immediate consequences of the assumed asymptotic linearities.
 The asymptotic variances of the EOs follow the canonical decomposition

 the three terms being the asymptotic variance-covariance matrices of the total, the noise and the approximation EO, respectively.
-Implicit in this Pythagorean formula is that $\IC(Y,\Xvec) \!-\! \E[\IC(Y,|\Xvec)$ and $\E[\IC(Y,|\Xvec)$ are orthogonal to each other, which implies by \eqref{eq:Theta-EOs} that the noise EO and the approximation EO are asymptotically orthogonal.
-For linear OLS this orthogonality holds exactly for finite $N$ due to (6) and (12) in Part~I: $~\V[\Bbetahat \!-\! \Bbeta(\X), \Bbeta(\X) \!-\! \Bbeta(\P)] = \0$.
+Implicit in this Pythagorean formula is that $\IC(\Yvec,\Xvec) \!-\! \EP[\IC(\Yvec,|\Xvec)$ and $\EP[\IC(\Yvec,|\Xvec)$ are orthogonal to each other, which implies by \eqref{eq:Theta-EOs} that the noise EO and the approximation EO are asymptotically orthogonal.
+Asymptotic orthogonalities based on conditioning are well-known in semi-parametric theory.
+For linear OLS this orthogonality holds exactly for finite $N$ due to (6) and (13) in Part~I: $~\VP[\Bbetahat \!-\! \Bbeta(\X), \Bbeta(\X) \!-\! \Bbeta(\P)] = \0$.

 The following corollary is a restatement of Proposition~\ref{sec:IC}, but enlightened by the fact that it relies on the asymptotic variance of the approximation~EO.